Searching ...

 Some call this neighborhood the “hidden gem” of Charlottesville.
 Tucked between the 250 Bypass, Seminole Trail, and Warner Parkway is a hilly, wooded neighborhood with several “micro-neighborhoods” of varying styles.

-Meadow Creek cuts through the neighborhood and is followed by a multi-use trial.
-The Rivanna Trail provides over 25 miles of connected walking and biking opportunities.
+Meadow Creek cuts through the neighborhood and is followed by a multi-use trail.
+The Rivanna Trail provides over 25 miles of connected walking and biking opportunities, making Greenbrier a bike friendly community.
 Additional paths connect residents to McIntire Park, the YMCA, and the in-progress McIntire Botanical Garden of the Piedmont.

 While it’s not as walkable to outside amenities, and many neighborhoods lack sidewalks, residents are just minutes by car from downtown Charlottesville and the Shops at Stonefield.